 Next, you’re off to see another major international organization that calls Geneva home – CERN.
-Found out in the suburbs of the city, CERN is the laboratory for the European Organization for Nuclear Research.
+Found out in the suburbs, CERN is the laboratory for the European Council for Nuclear Research.

-The institute is home to The Large Hadron Collider, the world’s largest and most powerful particle accelerator, used to help solve problems at the cutting edge of particle physics.
-You’ll get to learn all about it with a tour of the visitor’s center and museum there.
+The institute is home to the Large Hadron Collider, the world’s largest and most powerful particle accelerator, which helps solve problems at the cutting edge of particle physics.
+You’ll get to learn all about it with a tour of the visitor center and museum there.
 Unfortunately, you can’t actually go down into the Large Hadron Collider, but you still get to see plenty of this world-renowned facility.

 Day 3 in Geneva

-Lausanne is also quite a cultured city, boasting a great selection of museums for visitors to explore.
-While the Musée de l’Élysée is a more conventional museum with its vast photography collection, it’s the Olympic Museum that many people prioritize.
-Lausanne is the home of the International Olympic Committee and with the Olympic Museum you can learn all about the games and see special memorabilia as well.
-For a more detailed look at visiting Lausanne, check out our comprehensive Lausanne itinerary.
+Lausanne is also quite a cultured city, boasting a great selection of museums.
+While Musée de l’Élysée is a more conventional museum with a vast photography collection, many visitors prioritize the Olympic Museum.
+Lausanne is the home of the International Olympic Committee, so you can learn all about the games and see special memorabilia at this museum.

 2. Swiss Riviera

-It’s best to start your trip in the town of Montreux, the largest town in those parts.
-Although most famous for its international jazz festival, this resort town also boasts a scenic waterfront and the Queen: The Studio Experience, a museum dedicated to the iconic rock band.
+It’s best to start your trip in Montreux, the largest town in these parts.
+Though it’s most famous for its international jazz festival, this resort town also boasts a scenic waterfront and Queen: The Studio Experience, a museum dedicated to the iconic rock band.